rmnresende/spring-oauth2-keycloak-connector/README.md

 # spring-oauth2-keycloak-connector (Source code for Article published)

+Update to Java 14 and Spring Boot 2.3

 Complete source code used to explain an article on Securing REST API using Keycloak and Spring Oauth2

 https://medium.com/@bcarunmail/securing-rest-api-using-keycloak-and-spring-oauth2-6ddf3a1efcc2